-: The I got thinking about this recently because my best friend is a normalizer, and it really doesn't feel very good sometimes.
+I got thinking about this recently because my best friend is a normalizer, and it really doesn't feel very good sometimes.
 But there are other times when normalizing aspects of mental illness can be helpful.
 So what's the difference?
-The invalidating way A little while back, I told my best friend that I… Continue reading Normalizing Mental Illness Symptoms: The Good & Bad Ways
+The invalidating way A little while back, I told my best friend that I was heading… Continue reading Normalizing Mental Illness Symptoms: The Good & Bad Ways

 Skinny Hobbit from Growing Into Myself recently did a post that contained this Youtube video.
 The video is about supporting someone who is grieving, but it's a powerful message about validation in general, which is what inspired this post.
 Many of us have chosen to blog because there are difficult experiences that we're dealing with.… Continue reading The Power of Validation

 I think we've probably all felt the urge at one point or another to give advice.
 We see the situation someone is in, and can't help but think if they only did X then things would be so much better for them.
-Chances are most of us have also been on the receiving end of… Continue reading Is It Appropriate to Give Unsolicited Advice?
+Chances are that most of us have also been on the receiving end… Continue reading How Helpful Is It to Give Unsolicited Advice?

 I never would have thought that I would feel like a stranger in my own family.
 Depression changed everything, though.
 The present story I spent Christmas with my family this year.
 It was a small gathering - just my parents, my brother, his fiancee, and me.
 Except it didn't feel small; it seemed like there… Continue reading Feeling Like a Stranger in My Own Family